cs207-2017-group13/cs207-FinalProject/manual/model_document.md

   S_{i} &= \int_{T_{0}}^{T}{\frac{C_{p,i}\left(T\right)}{T} \ \mathrm{d}T}, \qquad i = 1, \ldots, N
 \end{align}

-Instead of determining the heat capacity of each chemical species from first principles, we approximate the heat capacity as well as integrated values of enthalpy and entropy using the 7th order NASA polynomials, which are are given by
+Instead of determining the heat capacity of each chemical species from first principles, we approximate the heat capacity using the 7th order NASA polynomials (whose straighforward yields entropy and enthalpy):

 $$\frac{C_{p,i}}{R} = a_{i1} + a_{i2}T + a_{i3}T^{2} + a_{i4}T^{3} + a_{i5}T^{4}$$